sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

     * you install Linux on your System
     * or you try to get sage-combinat to work inside a "virtual machine"
     * or use the Sage-Combinat server at http://sage.lacim.uqam.ca.
 As this server is not completely reliable, this will not be the preferred way.
- * It would also be appreciated if everyone with linux or mac tries to install Sage and the optional Sage-Combinat package before the course starts.
+ * It would also be appreciated if everyone tries to install Sage and the optional Sage-Combinat package before the course starts.
 For instructions see http://wiki.sagemath.org/combinat/Installation.
 We will meet on Tuesday afternoon (David: where and when?) to get sage installed on all the machines in some way.
  * Basic (or even a little more advanced) programming skills are not required but will be very helpful.

 == Further reading ==